Nasir Adderley: Professional career

+Los Angeles Chargers

 Adderley was selected by the Los Angeles Chargers in the second round (60th overall) of the 2019 NFL draft.
 He played in the first four games of the 2019 season, primarily on special teams, before aggravating a hamstring injury.
-He missed the next three games before being placed on injured reserve on October 26, 2019.
+Adderley missed the next three games before being placed on injured reserve on October 26, 2019.

 In Week 5 of the 2020 season against the New Orleans Saints on Monday Night Football, Adderley recorded his first career interception off a pass thrown by Drew Brees during the 30–27 overtime loss.
+He made 15 appearances (14 starts) for Los Angeles during the regular season, compiling one interception, three pass deflections, one fumble recovery, and 69 combined tackles.

+Adderley started all 15 of his appearances for the Chargers in 2021, recording five pass deflections, one forced fumble, one fumble recovery, 0.5 sacks, and 99 combined tackles.
+During the 2022 campaign, he made 16 appearances (15 starts) for Los Angeles, logging two interceptions, four pass deflections, one forced fumble, and 62 combined tackles.

 Adderley announced his retirement from football at the age of 25 years old on March 16, 2023, after his contract with the Chargers expired.

+Indianapolis Colts

+On February 9, 2026, Adderley announced his intentions to return to the NFL.
+On April 14, the Indianapolis Colts signed Adderley to a one-year contract worth the veteran's minimum.
+He was released by the Colts on May 7.

 Personal life

 His first cousin twice removed, Herb Adderley, was an NFL cornerback for the Green Bay Packers and was inducted in the Pro Football Hall of Fame in 1980.